 You have up to 30 days from the date of your injury to notify your employer in North Carolina.
 You may be ineligible for workers’ compensation benefits if you do not notify your employer within this time frame.

-Additionally, you have two years from the date of your injury to file a workers’ compensation claim form with the Industrial Commission.
+Additionally, the Statute of Limitations states that you have two years from the date of your injury to file a workers’ compensation claim form with the Industrial Commission.
 If you do not file your claim within this time frame, you will be unable to receive benefits.

 Can I Be Fired for Filing a Workers’ Compensation Claim in North Carolina?